AsgardCms/Tag/readme.md

 protected static $entityNamespace = 'asgardcms/media';
 ```

-### Defining a new namespace to use for tags
+### 2. Defining a new namespace to use for tags

-In your module Service Provider you now need to add the namespace its going to use.
+In your module Service Provider you now need to add the namespace it's going to use.
 This can be done using the `TagManager` interface.

 ``` php
 $this->app[TagManager::class]->registerNamespace(new File());
 ```

-And with this the Tag Module is aware of the new namespace.
+And with this, the Tag Module is aware of the new namespace.

-### Display the tag field on your views
+### 3. Display the tag field on your views

 By using a custom blade directive you can include the tags field on your views.